- Tough yet lightweight 7046 series Kinesium tubeset with tapered machined headtube.

 - 3 x bottle boss mounts for extra carrying capacity or storing a tool keg.

-- Optimum hydration system – moveable down-tube bottle cage mounting to allow for full bottle carry capacity even with a frame bag.
+- Optimum hydration system – multi position down-tube bottle cage mounting to allow for full bottle carry capacity even with a frame bag.

 - Internal cable routing for mechanical and electronic gear systems.